 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-Hopefully, everyone enjoyed the holidays and is ready for 2017.
-It’s a new year and we’re looking forward to kicking things off right this month.
+Next week will be a shortened week, with the President’s Day holiday on Monday, but there’s still plenty to talk about.

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: